 There are times when your job can be the main source for depressive symptoms.
 If you are stressed for an extended period of time, feel stuck at work, experience certain burnout symptoms, or experience multiple challenges simultaneously, it can lead to workplace depression.

-Experiencing depression at work can make it feel challenging to get through the day, let alone cope with all of your routine required tasks, deadlines, and other work-related issues.
+Experiencing depression at work can make it feel challenging to get through the day, let alone deal with all of your routine required tasks, deadlines, and other work-related issues.
 If you’re having hard times and wondering how to avoid depression at work, take a few moments to read this article and find some answers.

 There are a number of different signs of workplace depression and it’s important to understand how it impacts your everyday life at your (home) office and what signs you should be looking for.